Trivia: Umineko: When They Cry

 - Jossed: With all the Adaptation Expansion in the Episode 8 manga, the Rosatrice theory has been pretty much buried six feet under.

-- Lying Creator: Supporters of the Rosatrice theory often suspect this from the author (who more or less confirms the Shkanontrice theory in his interviews.
-The manga also followed this theory.).
+- Lying Creator: Supporters of the Rosatrice theory often suspect this from the author (who more or less confirms the Shkanontrice theory in his interviews and in the manga).

 - One of Us: Ryuukishi07's numerous Shout Outs to Touhou, warm acceptance of the Witch Hunt Fan Translation, and the inclusion of hundreds of works of Fan-Art as loading screens for Ougon Musou Kyoku.